agude/agude.github.io/_drafts/2020-11-23-switrs_sqlite_hosted_dataset.md

 ### Using the dataset

-With the dataset hosted, it is trivial to reproduce the work I did when I announced the data converter script: [plotting the location off all crashes in California][s2s_plot].
+Using the hosted dataset, it is simple to reproduce the work I did when I announced the data converter script: [plotting the location off all crashes in California][s2s_plot].

 [s2s_plot]: {% post_url 2016-11-01-switrs_to_sqlite %}#crash-mapping-example

 Just download the data, unzip it, and run the [notebook][notebook] ([rendered on Github][rendered]).
-This will produce this plot:
+This will produce the following plot:

 {% capture notebook_uri %}{{ "Mapping California Crashes 2001 to 2020.ipynb" | uri_escape }}{% endcapture %}
 [notebook]: {{ file_dir }}/{{ notebook_uri }}